mrehkopf/n64rgb-1/generalRGBmod/README.md

 - don't use quite dark / light pictures for the de-blur heuristic algorithm (possibly only for the CPLDs with 570LEs)
 - Simple onscreen feedback for user controled changes (only for the CPLDs with 570LEs (for the 240LEs CPLDs instead of the heuristic?))
 - dynamic de-blur: decide on demand wether a pixel is used for a blurry effect or not (possible for the N64 to decide on demand? (e.g. background gaming with blur, front text without blur))
-- Some advanced stuff (will be separated from this sub-folder, e.g. in folder advancedRGBmod):
+- Linedoubling mode (needs an upgrade to Max10 FPGA; will be separated from this sub-folder, e.g. in folder advancedRGBmod)
-  - Color transformation to component
-  - Linedoubling mode (needs an upgrade to Max10 FPGA)
+- Color transformation to component (needs an upgrade to Max10 FPGA; will be separated from this sub-folder, e.g. in folder advancedRGBmod)
 - HDMI?

 Any other ideas: email me :)